jgroschwitz/jgroschwitz.github.io/Jonas Groschwitz NLP.md

 Generally speaking, I am interested in the intersection of symbolic and neural methods.
 Specifically, I spent my PhD developing a new algebra for semantic composition (the AM algebra) and a neural semantic graph parser that does not predict the semantic graph directly, but rather an *AM dependency tree* that serves as a compositional structure, constructing the graph from its lexical parts.
 And it [works](https://www.aclweb.org/anthology/P19-1450/)!

-Current rlabore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

-## Research iInterests include compositional methods for natural language generation, as well as semi- and unsupervised methods for learning symbolic latent variables.
+Current rrenesearch interests include compositional methods for natural language generation, as well as semi- and unsupervised methods for learning symbolic latent variables.

 ## PhD Thesis